jtgray6/mod-4-project/README.md

 * Node, Express, Knex, Postgres
 * React

 Clone and fork this repository.
+Run npm install.
 Navigate to the backend-offseason-tracker folder and run 'npm start' to start the backend.
 In a seperate terminal, navigate to the frontend-off-season folder and run 'npm run serve'

 ### Contributor's Guide
 Feel free to contribute to this project by forking and cloning the repo.